bexoft/finalmq/README.md

 ```

 So, first you create a session.
 Then you can connect your client remote entity through this session to the server remote entity.
 You connect your client remote entity with the service name of the server remote entity.
 Afterwards, you will get a peerId.
 The peerId represents the server remote entity you have connected to.
 With the peerId you can now send requests to the server.
 The message transfer is done via the session you have connected your entity.
-For connecting the client remote entity, you can pass a lambda that will be triggered when the connection is done.
+For connecting the client remote entity, you can pass a lambda that will be triggered when the connection is established (or failed).

 If you connect your entity again through another session, then you will get another peerId.
-You can connect multiple remote entities through one session, and you can also connect one remote entity to multiple remote entities.
+You can connect multiple remote entities through one session, and you can also connect one remote entity to multiple remote entities via one or multiple sessions.

 With RemoteEntity::getAllPeers() you can always get a list of all connected peers (remote entities).